University of the Bundeswehr Munich: Research

-The university is well established in different fields of research, especially when it comes to aeronautical engineering (e.g. participation in the GALILEO satellite program and development of different parts of space probes), computer-driven cars and information security.
-Bundeswehr University has the largest aviation and aerospace faculty in Germany.
+The university is well-established in different fields of research, especially when it comes to aeronautical engineering (e.g. participation in the GALILEO satellite program and development of different parts of space probes), computer-driven cars and information security.
+The University of the Bundeswehr Munich has the largest aviation and aerospace faculty in Germany.
 A main focus of the university are all kinds of security technology.
 The university is part of two excellence clusters of the German government universities excellence initiative (Cognition for Technical Systems and Munich-Centre for Advanced Photonics).
 The university hosts the ESA Summer School on Global Navigation Satellite Systems and the Munich Satellite Navigation Summit.
-University of the Bundeswehr Munich forms part of the joint research and academic center Munich Aerospace, founded in 2010 and the Bavarian International Campus Aerospace & Security, founded in 2012.
+The University of the Bundeswehr Munich forms part of the joint research and academic center Munich Aerospace, founded in 2010 and the Bavarian International Campus Aerospace & Security, founded in 2012.
 The university also has a number of partner companies which rely on the universities research expertise and support the university with products and facilities for testing and research.
-To strengthen its research profile and enhance cooperation between the faculties, University of the Bundeswehr Munich has created several interdisciplinary research centers: SPACE, MOVE (Modern Vehicles), RISK (Risk, Infrastructure, Security and Conflict), MARC (Military Aviation Research Center), CODE (Cyber Defence).
+To strengthen its research profile and enhance cooperation between the faculties, the University of the Bundeswehr Munich has created several interdisciplinary research centers: SPACE, MOVE (Modern Vehicles), RISK (Risk, Infrastructure, Security and Conflict), MARC (Military Aviation Research Center), CODE (Cyber Defence).
 CODE is planned to have around 250 research personnel for Cyber Security.
-Germany's federal cyber security research agency Central Office for Information Technology in the Security Sector is to be moved with 400 employees to the Neubiberg campus of University if the Bundeswehr Munich until 2023.
+Germany's federal cyber security research agency Central Office for Information Technology in the Security Sector is to be moved with 400 employees to the Neubiberg campus of the University of the Bundeswehr Munich until 2023.
 With both organizations on campus the federal government aims to build up a cluster for cyber defence and security unique of its kind within Germany.
 In 2017 new Center for Intelligence and Security Studies (CISS) was created by the University of the Bundeswehr Munich in cooperation with the Federal University for Public Administration, Federal Intelligence Service (BND) and Federal Office for the Protection of the Constitution (BfV).
-Besides training future senior intelligence personnel the Center is engaged in intelligence and security research.
+Besides training future senior intelligence personnel the center is engaged in intelligence and security research.